All Episodes

 He's been dumping on the U.S. economy.

-That is until I lift.
+That is until I left.

-Then the teleprompted and rosy out there.
+Then the teleprompter told him that it was all positive and rosy out there.

 Anger at financial institutions could also end up being directed at Congress and the White House.

-Rather than central to it, Washington is central to the story.
+Washington is central to the story.

 They're not innocent bystanders, and yet they get to be portrayed, and they portray themselves as innocent bystanders at the same time.